 A step by step guide for what to do in the event of a data breach.

 If you have just become aware of a data breach at your school you need to act quickly.
-An extract from the Derbyshire Country Council School Data Breach Procedure has been provided to help you.
+An extract from the ICO Data Breach information has been provided to help you.